UnfoldedInc/deck.gl-native/README.md

 - Layers: Only `ScatterplotLayer`, `LineLayer`, `SolidPolygonLayer`
 - Tables: Only Apache Arrow tables will be supported, apps will need to use Arrow libraries if data is not already in Arrow format.
 - loader support will be limited to CSV and line-delimited JSON.
+- iOS only: will only be tested on iOS (no serious attempts will be done to make deck.gl-native work on other platforms).

 ## Not Planned